 Professor Altschuler has won several awards for teaching and undergraduate advising at Cornell.
 He is the recipient of the Clark Teaching Award, the Donna and Robert Paul Award for Excellence in Faculty Advising, the Kendall S. Carpenter Memorial Award for Outstanding Advising, and the Stephen H. Weiss Presidential Fellowship for effective, inspiring, and distinguished teaching of undergraduate students.

-Glenn Altschuler is the author or coauthor of 11 books and more than thirteen hundred essays and reviews.
-His latest book, coauthored with Faust F. Rossi, is Ten Great American Trials: Lessons in Advocacy.
-In addition to his books and publications in scholarly journals, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Forward, The Florida Courier, Inside Higher Education, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, NPR’s Books We Like, CNN.com, and Forbes.com.
+Glenn Altschuler is the author or coauthor of 11 books and about fifteen hundred essays and reviews.
+In addition to his books and scholarly articles, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Conversation US, The Forward, The Florida Courier, The Huffington Post, Inside Higher Education, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The New York Times, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, The Wall Street Journal, NPR’s Books We Like, CNN.com, and Forbes.com.

-His op-eds and book reviews have appeared in The Huffington Post and The Conversation US, and he is a regular contributor to The Hill and Psychology Today.
+He is a regular contributor to The Hill and Psychology Today.
 The National Book Critics Circle has cited his work as "exemplary."
 Psychology Today has featured it as "essential reading."
 For four years he wrote a column for the Education Life section of The New York Times.
 From 2002 to 2005 he was a regular panelist on national and international affairs for the WCNY television program The Ivory Tower Half Hour.
-These days, he comments on American politics for websites and newspapers in the United States and abroad.
+His political commentary appears on websites and newspapers in the United States and abroad.

 - Ten Great American Trials: Lessons in Advocacy.
 Faust Rossi, co-author.
 (ABA Book Publishing, 2016)